Why do we fight with our spouse?

 But, in many cases, especially in finding causes and origin of illness, science is not there yet, we have to wait and see how fast we can make progress because our biological body is inherently complex.

-There’s just so many unknowns.
+There’s just so many unknowns and limitations.

 Eventually, reading multiple books written by specialists helped me to develop many different habits.